Back to the Basics….

 What is your cancellation policy

-Your deposit is nonrefundable and it holds your spot.
+Your deposit is refundable for one week – and nonrefundable after that and it holds your spot.

 Can I bring my dog?